thorn165/proj/README.md

-# proj
+# Sports Analytics Project
-code for project
+This repository holds the python code for the CSE 482 Machine Learning project.